 This course puts great emphasis on how nutritional variables affect exercise, training, and human performance.
 Students will integrate advanced principles of nutrition and exercise acquire the knowledge of nutritional methods for improving fitness and performance.
 This course presents cutting-edge nutritional concepts tailored for application by clients in a fitness setting or athletes in any sport.

-Prerequisite: C or better in CHEM 143, CHEM 143L, MATH 104 or higher.
+Prerequisite: C or better in CHEM 143, CHEM 143L

 KINE 360 Psychomotor Development and Movement